Nationwide Airlines (South Africa)

 Nationwide Airlines was an airline based in Lanseria, South Africa.
 It operated scheduled domestic and international services.
 Its main base was OR Tambo International Airport, Johannesburg.
 On 29 April 2008, the airline ended operations.

 History

 The airline was founded in 1991 as Nationwide Air Charter and rebranded as Nationwide Airlines in 1995.

 Nationwide planned to expand its international operations with flights to Munich and possibly Shanghai or Beijing.
 A second Boeing 767 was to enter service in November 2006, but Nationwide failed to secure the purchase.
 Aircraft that were also under consideration for the longhaul routes were the Boeing 747-400 and Boeing 777-200ER.
 In February 2005, the airline began updating its fleet by introducing its first Boeing 737-500 into service.
 It thus became the only operator of the -500 type in South Africa.

-In March 2008 the airline was awarded as the most punctual scheduled airline in 2007 between London and Johannesburg for the second consecutive year according to UK CAA statistics.
+In March 2008, the airline was awarded as the most punctual scheduled airline in 2007 between London and Johannesburg for the second consecutive year according to the UK Civil Aviation Authority statistics.